vmware/vic-product/tests/test-cases/Group1-OVA-Install/1-01-Install.md

 * OVA should be deployed and return the VCH IP
 * Register page should return 200 status
 * Step 4 - 7 should result in success

+#Possible Problems:
+Harbor and other services may take up to 10 min to start up once OVA is installed.